 - Let it bubble away with pork chops in the pan, then add cream and simmer a bit longer.

 I serve these boneless pork chops in creamy sauce over plain rice.
-The apple cider sauce is so delicious, it does a great job at flavouring the rice.
-I can’t think of a side dish this recipe wouldn’t work with, to be honest.
+The apple cider sauce is so delicious and does a great job at flavouring the rice.

 - wild rice